 Ms. XXXX demonstrated considerable knowledge in the areas of special education and reading instruction.
-In assessing her testimony, I considered that she was hired by the Parents as an educational consultant and advocate in October 2013-approximately three months prior to the first IEP meeting was convened for the 2014-2015 school year.
+In assessing her testimony, I considered that she was hired by the Parents as an educational consultant and advocate in October 2013, just three months prior to the first IEP meeting was convened for the 2014-2015 school year.
 In addition, I also considered that Ms. XXXX never taught the Student, and there were some witnesses who had considerably more direct contact with her.
-Ms. XXXX's contact with the Student consisted of four observations over a two year period (none of them particularly long), one assessment session, and two social "bump-ins" involving the Student and her Parents.
+Ms. XXXX's contact with the Student consisted of four observations over a two year period (none of them particularly long), one assessment session, and two social "bumpins" involving the Student and her Parents.

 Most tellingly, Ms. XXXX testified that as of February 3, 2014, the Parents had no disagreement in the number of special education hours in the Student's draft IEP, only as to how those hours were split.
 Tr. at 483-88.
 She conceded that the Parents had agreed upon the goals, objectives, and placement stated in the draft IEP (even though some goals were later fine-tuned).
 Id.
 In light of her agreement to the February 3, 2014 draft IEP, Ms. XXXX never adequately explained why her opinion would have changed by June 2014 when the IEP for 2014-2015 was finalized.
+For purposes of the Endrew F. analysis, the fact that the Parents and MCPS were in agreement on the hours of special education, the objectives, the goals and the placement is significant in demonstrating that the IEP was reasonably calculated to enable the Student to make progress appropriate in light of her circumstances.
+See Endrew F., 137 S. Ct. at 1000.

-In addition, Ms. XXXX's testimony that the Student's self-esteem was decreasing, (and the implication that this rendered the IEP proposed for 2014-2015 inappropriate) was not adequately supported by evidence in the record and was outside her area of expertise.
+Ms. XXXX's testimony that the Student's self-esteem was decreasing, (and the implication that this rendered the IEP proposed for 2014-2015 inappropriate) was not adequately supported by evidence in the record and was outside her area of expertise.
 Ms. XXXX testified that the Student created an imaginary friend named "XXXX" who could read and write, wore glasses she did not need to appear smart, would place big "chapter books" in front of her as a ruse that she could read, and took long bathroom breaks as a way of avoiding her academic struggles in the classroom (which had been referenced in XXXX XXXX's evaluation of the Student for [School 1]).
 Yet, Ms. XXXX did not testify at the hearing to explain her observations, her report was not contemporaneously provided to MCPS staff, and there was no other credible evidence of any emotional or anxiety-related problems surfacing at [School 3] prior to the finalization of the 2014-2015 IEP.